2025 Turkish Super Cup

-The 2025 Turkish Super Cup, or the 2025 Turkcell Super Cup (2025 Turkcell Süper Kupa) for sponsorship reasons, will be the 52nd edition of the Turkish Super Cup since its establishment as Presidential Cup in 1966, the annual Turkish football match contested by the winners of the previous season's top league and cup competitions (or cup runner-up in case the league- and cup-winning club is the same).
+The 2025 Turkish Super Cup, or the 2025 Turkcell Super Cup (2025 Turkcell Süper Kupa) for sponsorship reasons, was the 52nd edition of the Turkish Super Cup since its establishment as Presidential Cup in 1966, the annual Turkish football match contested by the winners of the previous season's top league and cup competitions (or cup runner-up in case the league- and cup-winning club was the same).

 In May 2025, it was announced that the competition would be changed from a two-team format to four teams, which would include a semi-final round.

-The matches will be played as single-elimination games at neutral venue(s).
-As Galatasaray has won both the Süper Lig and the Turkish Cup, in the semi-finals, they will face the third-ranked Süper Lig team, while the cup runner-up will play against the league runner-up.
-The winning teams will qualify for the final match.
+The matches were played as single-elimination games at neutral venue(s).
+As Galatasaray had won both the Süper Lig and the Turkish Cup, in the semi-finals, they faced the third-ranked Süper Lig team, while the cup runner-up played against the league runner-up.
+The winning teams qualified for the final match.

+In the final match, Fenerbahçe defeated Galatasaray 2–0 for their tenth Turkish Super Cup title, first since 2014 and their first under the new format.